MainShayne233/breakfast/README.md

 When dealing with some raw data, you might want to:
 - Decode the data into a struct
 - Validate that the types are what you expect them to be
-- Have a type spec for your decoded data
+- Have a typespec for your decoded data
 - etc

 In Elixir, you might write the following to accomplish this: